millerpeterson/millerpeterson.github.io/_posts/2016-08-29-genetic-byte-beats-2.markdown

 {% highlight clojure %}
 (defn audio-event-processor
   [clock-ref sample-gen rate-ratio]
-  "A function that fills the audio buffer in an autioprocess event with samples from using sample-gen ranging over a clock's values, rate adjusted according to a sample rate ratio."
+  "A function that fills the audio buffer in an audioprocess event with samples from using sample-gen ranging over a clock's values, rate adjusted according to a sample rate ratio."
   (fn [ap-event]
     (let [out-buff (.-outputBuffer ap-event)